Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-03/10-page.md

 <img src="../img/person-doc-think.png" alt="person thinking to themselves" title="Hmm..." style="width: 100px; float: right; margin: 0 0 5px 5px" />

 In this sub-topic, we'll build the basic structure of a _single_ page, going step-by-step through the standard page elements.
-It is worthwile to note that, usually, there is **only one set** of each of these elements per page, beginning with a `<!DOCTYPE>` declaration.
+It is worthwhile to note that, usually, there is **only one set** of each of these elements per page, beginning with a `<!DOCTYPE>` declaration.
 We can even compare these elements to your _own_ very structure.

 ## `<!DOCTYPE>`